-It has long been known that one result of unresponsive or persistent pain conditions is sensitisation of the central nervous system.
-More recently, this same central sensitisation has been identified in people with other ongoing health challenges, such as irritable bowel syndrome, tension headaches, TMD or fibromyalgia.
+It has long been known that a result of unresponsive or persistent pain conditions is sensitization of the central nervous system.
+More recently, this same central sensitization has been identified in people with other ongoing health challenges, such as irritable bowel syndrome, tension headaches, temporomandibular joint (TMJ) dysfunction (also known as TMD) or fibromyalgia.

-However, central sensitivity – a term relating to this sensitisation – recognises this same process, found in those with pain, can also be found in those with lower level symptoms, such as bloating, pruritus, brain fog or tinnitus, therefore being a feature of many more conditions and affecting many more people than originally thought.
+Sometimes termed, central sensitivity – this sensitisation has now been recognised to occur not only in those with pain, but also in those with lower level symptoms, such as bloating, pruritus (itchy skin), brain fog or tinnitus (ringing ears), therefore being a feature of many more conditions and affecting many more people than originally thought.

 What is Central Sensitivity?

-Some of the more technical aspects of sensitisation of the nervous system are described more below, but essentially central sensitivity is a term coined by Yunus (2008) where he recognised a common link between many different terms used for patients whose conditions seem to evade linear diagnosis, such as:
+Some of the more technical aspects of sensitisation of the nervous system are described more below, but essentially central sensitivity is a term coined by Yunus (2008) where he recognised a common link between many different terms used for patients whose conditions seem to evade a clear diagnosis.
+Often people experiencing these strange symptom and pain may have been given diagnoses, such as:

 - functional syndromes